 William Morris Gallery.

-By train: The nearest stations are Hackney Wick Overground (ten-minute walk), and Pudding Mill Lane DLR (15-minute walk).
-Bow Road Underground is a 20-minute walk, and Stratford Rail, Underground and DLR is a 28-minute walk through Queen Elizabeth Olympic Park.
+By train: The nearest stations are Hackney Wick Overground (15-minute walk), and Pudding Mill Lane DLR (15-minute walk).
+Bow Road Underground is a 22-minute walk, and Stratford Rail, Underground and DLR is a 23-minute walk through Queen Elizabeth Olympic Park.

 By bike: The studio is easy to get to by bike.
 It is located on the east side of Victoria Park, near to the canal at Old Ford Lock.
 The Greenway cycle route is next to the studio.
 The nearest TfL Cycle Hire docking station is two streets away on Monier Road.

-By road: The A12 (Old Ford B142 exit) is nearby.
+By road: The A12 (Old Ford, B142 exit) is nearby.
 The roads in and around Fish Island are a pay-and-display controlled parking zone Monday–Saturday, 8:30am–7:30pm.
+There is a car park at St Marks Gate, off Cadogan Terrace, which is a five-minute walk away.